Akarshjha03/Javaccino/README.md

-# Javatopia
+# Javaccino

-Welcome to the Javatopia repository!
+Welcome to the Javaccino repository!
 This project aims to help beginners learn the fundamentals of Java programming.
 It covers essential topics such as:

 - Basic Syntax
 - Variables